Zhong-Lab-UCSD/iMARGI-Docker/README.md

   rewritten as `/d/test/imargi_example`, so the `-v` argument needs to be `-v /d/test/imargi_example:/imargi`.
 When you executed it on Windows, a window might pop up to verify that you want to share the folder.

 - The command line is long, so `\` was used for splitting it into multiple lines in the example.
-It's a Linux or MacOS style.
+It's a Linux or macOS style.
 However, in Windows, you need to replace `\` with `^`.

 - `-i`: Building bwa index will cost a lot time, so we used the pre-built index files with `-i` argument.
 There